 -- Improves SNR by 2-3x

-2. Advanced Sensing Methods
+3.2.2.
+Advanced Sensing Methods

--- Mutual capacitance for multi-touch
+-- Mutual capacitance is better than self-capacitancefor multi-touch

-3. Optical Compensation
+3.2.3.
+Optical Compensation

 -- IR compensation for temperature drift